Here's everything you need to know about Rafina Port in Athens. From which ferries to take to the Greek islands, to

 How to get to Rafina Port from central Athens

 The easiest way to get to Rafina Port from Athens centre is to get a taxi.
 A taxi from Athens to Rafina for up to 4 people will cost around 40 euro and will generally take a little under an hour, depending on traffic.
-You can pre-book a taxi here – Welcome Taxis.
+You can pre-book a taxi from Athens city center here – Welcome Taxis.

 It is also possible to take a KTEL bus from Marvommateon Street just next to Pedion tou Areos Park.
 The bus station is walking distance from Victoria metro station in central Athens, so you can get there by metro.

 There are buses from Athens to Rafina every half hour or every 45 minutes, depending on season and time of day.
 There is normally an early bus at 5.45, which will take you to Rafina ferry port in time for the early boats departing at 7.15 am.

 How to get to Rafina Port from the Athens airport

 The best way to get from the airport to Rafina Port is by pre-booked taxi.
 If your party is up to 4 people, the taxi ride will cost around 40 euro.
 Depending on traffic, you might take around 30-40 minutes to get to Rafina Port.
 You can pre-book a taxi here – Welcome Taxis.

 There are also KTEL buses departing from Athens International Airport to Rafina Port, but they are not so frequent and their timetables are irregular.
 Roughly speaking, there is a bus every 30-90 minutes, and it will take you about 40-50 minutes to get to Rafina.

 What is there to do in Rafina